 You can run up to 200 test per day on the same domain with a single API key, this is the only limit.

-Check your email to get API key, and then copy/paste it in WP Speed of Light Configuration.
+Check your email to get API key, and then copy/paste it in WP Speed of Light > Speed optimization > Configuration.

-Select an URL to run the test then launch the test.
-It may takes few minutes because there's a queue system for analysis.
+Then you go to WP Speed of Light > Speed analysis, select an URL to run the test then launch the test.
+It may take a few minutes because there's a queue system for analysis.